magento/devdocs/guides/v2.0/cloud/project/project-webint-snap.md

 persistent data from all running services (for example, your MySQL database, Redis, and so on) and any files stored on the mounted volumes.

 <div class="bs-callout bs-callout-warning" markdown="1">
-If you want to rollback to previous code or added extensions in an environment, restoring a snapshot is not the recommended method.
-Every deploy will push the master branch (code and extensions) to the target environment.
-You need to remove the code from the branch prior to building and deploying.
-For details, see the [Deployment Process]({{page.baseurl}}cloud/reference/discover-deploy.html).
+If you want to rollback to previous code or remove added extensions in an environment, restoring a snapshot is not the recommended method.
+See [Rollbacks to remove code](#rollback-code).
 </div>

 You can *restore* a snapshot up to 14 days after the snapshot was created.